What You Need to Know About Driving with MS

 This process can take months, and when you send your license back you’re never entirely sure if they’ll re-issue it or declare you unfit to drive.

 For me, this is a scary and difficult process and I find my anxiety levels rising at every request for additional information or clarification.
-Inexplicably, last time they only issued my licence for a year; this time I had to see my doctor to complete a further medical examination before they issued it again for three years.
+Inexplicably, last time they only issued my license for a year; this time I had to see my doctor to complete a further medical examination before they issued it again for three years.

 It makes no sense to me and I was a bundle of nerves and defensiveness as the doctor asked me about my eyesight (which, when tested, revealed itself to be very good).
 I also had to talk about my mobility issues and any special controls or adaptations I’ve had on my vehicle to make it safe for me to drive.